 Our world is a system.
 We must understand it to manage.
 Building a web application is the same, you should know the context to create a system.

-Today we will cover a topic that takes a place of honor in software development – web application architecture.
+Today we will cover a topic that takes the place of honor in software development – web application architecture.
 The article aims to help non-technical people better understand the technical side of the business and improve communication with developers.
 The piece is not too technical, thus catering to a wider audience.
-Remind you that we already uncovered topics dedicated to choosing tech stack for a startup, front-end framework and backend frameworks.
+Remember that we already uncovered topics for choosing a tech stack for a startup, front-end framework, and backend frameworks.

 Web application architecture in details

 Everyone has a basic mental picture of how web application architecture works.
-Front-end application hits back-end application, which sends the database a request and does business logic whereafter returns a response to a front-end.
+The front-end application hits back-end application, which sends the database a request and does business logic, whereafter returns a response to a front-end.

 The Server-side (back-end) is an application or set of applications connected to the Internet or cloud.
 The general gist here – to service requests.
 Two common components define the back-end side: web servers and databases.

-A web server is easy to understand, but also easy to overcomplicate.
+A web server is easy to understand but also easy to overcomplicate.
 The web server process is anything that responds to an HTTP request and returns a file to it.
-With the web server, the developer can create a static page that does nothing except present information.
+The developer can create a static page with the web server that does nothing except present information.

 In most cases, the server and database sit on different computers but have their own connection, which ensures higher performance and optimal use of space.

-The back end is a system of connected computers that communicate with each other.
-In real web applications, the back-end is not limited to web server and database.
+The back end is a connected computer system that communicates with each other.
+In real web applications, the back-end is not limited to web servers and databases.
 There are more than 30 processes that run on the back-end of an application.
-If you press “Buy” on Etsy, it hits not only web server and database but 50 computers processing your request.
+If you press “Buy” on Etsy, it hits the web server and database, and 50 computers process your request.
 It hits payment, inventory system, security system, and a notification system to inform the vendor to start preparing the order.

-In this section, we will cover other back-end processes, like background processing and caching.
+This section will cover other back-end processes, like background processing and caching.
 A background process is when you need more time to process a request.
 The webpage is quick, but sometimes it takes longer to process.
 Background processing eliminates the user’s waiting time.
-It handles things that take a physically longer amount of time, like numbers crunching, and processing huge amounts of data.
+It handles things that take a physically longer time, like crunching numbers and processing huge amounts of data.

-The second process is caching, in the most basic use case you get a request from the web server and it hits the database, which response.
-Although, hitting a database can be expensive task and especially when the same request goes 100 times.
+The second process is caching, in the most basic use case, you get a request from the web server, and it hits the database, which responds.
+Although, hitting a database can be expensive, especially when the same request goes 100 times.
 You may wanna cache the response to respond faster to the client.
 Remember the basic idea of the cache – faster and easier access for things that happen often.

-Your sofa with the jacket on it is the cache for your closet or the bookshelf is the cache for the library.
-Managing caches is the most challenging part of software engineering, but it’s also a pervasive part.
+Your sofa with the jacket is the cache for your closet, or the bookshelf is the cache for the library.
+Managing caches is the most challenging part of software engineering, but it’s also pervasive.

-Usually, the front-end or client-side is easier to conceptualize than the back-end.
-Front-end is any type of code that runs on the client’s side.
+Usually, the front-end or client side is easier to conceptualize than the back-end.
+Front-end is any code that runs on the client’s side.
 The client, for example, includes the Chrome browser used to watch a video.

-The main premise of the Internet is a client-server relationship, where clients making requests to a server.
+The main premise of the Internet is a client-server relationship, where clients make requests to a server.
 Let’s illustrate web application architecture using ordinary offline actions.
 Imagine that you go to the steakhouse and order a steak.
-You are the client and the restaurant is the server.
+You are the client, and the restaurant is the server.
 You order a steak and the restaurant responds with a meal.
-All back-end is the restaurant and the front-end is a client.
+All back-end is the restaurant, and the front-end is a client.